ayush03b/DVA-C02/README.md

         * Savings Plan : Commit to spending(like a netflix subscription)
     * Auto Scaling Groups (ASG) to scale based on load
     * Elastic Load Balancer (ELB) to distribute traffic across instances
+    * You cannot enable encryption directly on an existing unencrypted AMI
+    * If the source AMI is unencrypted, the copy will also be unencrypted unless you explicitly choose to encrypt during the copy
+    * An IAM instance profile is a container for an IAM role that you can attach to an EC2 instance, so the instance can assume that role and get temporary credentials to access AWS services.

 * AWS Elastic Beanstalk : platform-as-a-service (PaaS) on AWS
     * Lets you deploy + manage web apps without worrying about the underlying infrastructure